 Following consultation, traffic counts and further traffic analysis was undertaken to address community concern, particularly around congestion.
 It is acknowledged that since 2010 there has been an increase in traffic along the subject section of King Arthur Terrace.
 Despite this, the analysis noted the proposed changes to the road configuration and upgrades to the intersection with Fairfield Road outlined in the DPoD would still support predicted traffic volumes to a 10-year horizon.
 Council has also proposed upgrades to both Fairfield Road and the Oxley Road corridor in their Priority Infrastructure Plan to help address local congestion in the future.

 The additional analysis also suggested installation of pedestrian-activated traffic signals adjacent to the riverside park instead of a shared zone to allow for safer pedestrian movements across King Arthur Terrace in this location.
 It is considered that the cumulative effect of these and the other two sets of traffic lights along King Arthur Terrace will provide greater disruption to through traffic and help encourage use of Tennyson Memorial Drive.

 The Queensland Government recently announced its intention to construct the Underground Bus and Train project to help increase network capacity and lay the foundation for an international standard 'turn up and go' transit system.
 Turn up and go services every 15 minutes or less (from approximately 6 am to 8 pm, Monday to Friday) have also recently been introduced at Yeerongpilly station.
 It is expected that future improvements to public transport services would happen in line with increased residential population growth in the area.

-A newsletter ( 575 KB) is being delivered to local residents to advise them of the current status of the project and invite them to have their say on the project.
+A newsletter ( 575 KB) was delivered to local residents to advise them of the current status of the project and invite them to have their say on the project.

 View the following technical reports: